entigolabs/entigo-infralib-agent/README.md

 Source version is overwritten by module version.
 Default version is **stable** which means latest release of the source repository.

-* prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources
+* prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources, limit 10 characters
 * sources - list of source repositories for Entigo Infralib modules
   * url - url of the source repository
   * version - highest version of Entigo Infralib modules to use